-5.5 Some Contributions
+5.5 Comparing Contributions

+Defining multiple contribution measures affords us the opportunity to examine and quantify the user behaviors over the large scale of edits performed.
 We looked at the list of all blocked authors.
 We separated them from the others with the objective of determining how many of these authors met our definition of vandals.
-We were surprised to note that over 51% of authors had $\alpha{text} > 0.95$ and 39% of authors had $\overline{\alpha}{edit} > 0.9$.
+We were surprised to note that over 51% of authors had $\alpha{text} > 0.95$ and 39% of authors had $\overline{\alpha}{edit} > 0.9$ .
 In fact, over 47% of the blocked authors make text contributions that have an average text quality over 0.95.
 Similarly, over 32% of the these authors make edit contributions that have an average edit quality over 0.9.
-We note that 11.2% of authors qualify as vandals by our measure, based on their average edit quality.
+We note that 11.2% of these authors qualify as vandals by our measure, based on their average edit quality and 24.9% qualify as vandals based on their average text quality.
 But a large percentage of the authors in the blocked authors list are not vandals, as determined by our definition.